evaristorivi/busylight-evaristorivi/README.md

    python3 mic-in-use_macOS-News.py

-busylight-evaristorivi/client-scripts/macOS/NEWS is for current macOS as sonoma. busylight-evaristorivi/client-scripts/macOS/LEGACY has been tested on el capitan
+busylight-evaristorivi/client-scripts/macOS/NEWS is for current macOS as sonoma.

+busylight-evaristorivi/client-scripts/macOS/LEGACY has been tested on el capitan.

 ###  [Shutdown Script - Optional]
 The leds-off_Windows_and_macOS.py script is intended to turn off the LED lights when the system is shut down.
 It can be configured to run automatically when the user logs off.